ladiesOfCodeParis/iOS_workshop/README.md

 - introduce some key concepts and design patterns on the iOS SDK,
 - start coding and pluging elements together to build an app.

-### Exercices
+### Exercises
-Exercices are of progressive difficulty.
+Exercises are of progressive difficulty.

-1 Exercice 01 : Check prerequisites, start a simple empty app, exploire the Xcode IDE and Simulator.
+- Exercise 01 : Check prerequisites, start a simple empty app, exploire the Xcode IDE and Simulator.
-2 Exercice 02 : Add a button, hook a alert popup, introduction to MVC pattern.
+- Exercise 02 : Add a button, hook a alert popup, introduction to MVC pattern.
-3 Exercice 03 : Improve UI easily using NSConstraints
+- Exercise 03 : Improve UI easily using NSConstraints
-4 Exercice 04 : Continue on MVC pattern, understand the view hierarchy, implement a delegate pattern to push a view and close it back.
+- Exercise 04 : Continue on MVC pattern, understand the view hierarchy, implement a delegate pattern to push a view and close it back.
-5 Exercice 05 : (if time) Create a meal tracking app.
+- Exercise 05 : (if time) Create a meal tracking app.
 Use important iOS component such as UINavigationController and UITableViewController.

 ### Architecture of the folders
 ```